jheidel/timelapse-queue/README.md

 [![Build Status](https://travis-ci.org/jheidel/timelapse-queue.svg?branch=master)](https://travis-ci.org/jheidel/timelapse-queue)

-A web frontend FFmpeg wrapper for easy, user-friendly generation of timelapses from image sequences.
+A web frontend [FFmpeg](https://ffmpeg.org/) wrapper for easy, user-friendly generation of timelapses from image sequences.

 Output files are 1080p MP4 files intended to work with Adobe Premiere for further editing.

+This web frontend is well-suited to run on an on-site server.
+In my configuration, it runs on a local machine that also hosts a NAS.
+A network client can then process timelapses directly on the NAS.

 This project is used for the [HikeArt YouTube Channel](https://youtube.com/hikeart).